 How to Sterilize Mason Jars Like a Pro

-• Boiling may damage the fragile rubber.
+• Boiling can damage that fragile sealing surface.

 Step 3: Rinse the clean lids and rings in hot water.